Luke O'Neill (scientist): Public engagement

-O'Neill has a weekly science slot with Pat Kenny on the Irish national radio station Newstalk and a Podcast entitled Show Me the Science.
+O'Neill has a weekly science slot with Pat Kenny on the Irish national radio station Newstalk.
 A book entitled Show me the Science was published in 2023.
+O’Neill has presented a weekly podcast also called Show Me The Science (which is a Newstalk Original Podcast) since mid-December 2020.
+O’Neill appears as a guest on The Six O’Clock Show on Virgin Media One (an Irish TV channel) from time to time where he talks about science news, updates and breakthroughs—he has also appeared on the show to talk about books he has published.

 He has a weekly column on science in the Sunday Independent and wrote extensively concerning the COVID-19 pandemic in the Republic of Ireland.
 He contracted COVID-19 himself in December 2021, and experienced symptoms.

+As well as O’Neill having a weekly column in The Sunday Independent, he also regularly writes in the Irish Independent and on the Irish Independent’s website independent.ie.

+O’Neill currently presents a weekly rock music show on Dublin City FM (every Wednesday from 7:00PM-10:00PM).
+O’Neill's show is called Resonate and he has presented his show on the station since April 2024.

+O’ Neill also covered for Anton Savage on Newstalk The Anton Savage Show from time to time.

+Publications

 In 2018, he published Humanology: A Scientist's Guide to our Amazing Existence with Gill publishers.

 In 2019, he published a science book for children, The Great Irish Science Book with Gill.

-In 2020 he won the An Post Irish Book of the Year Award for best popular non-fiction book for Never Mind the B*ll*cks, Here's the Science, published by Gill, which was a best seller.
+In 2020, he won the An Post Irish Book of the Year Award for best popular non-fiction book for Never Mind the B*ll*cks, Here's the Science, published by Gill, which was a best seller.
 He also won the Science Foundation Ireland Science Communicator of the Year Award, for his media work on COVID19.

-In 2021 he published Keep Calm and Trust the Science: A Remarkable Year in the Life of an Immunologist, which is his diary covering the COVID-19 pandemic.
+In 2021, he published Keep Calm and Trust the Science: A Remarkable Year in the Life of an Immunologist, which is his diary covering the COVID-19 pandemic.

-In 2023 he published To Boldly Go Where No Book has Gone Before, with Penguin Random House.
+In 2023, he published To Boldly Go Where No Book has Gone Before, with Penguin Random House.
 In the same year he also published What Makes Us Human: A Scientist’s Guide to our Amazing Existence with Tara O’Neill.

-In 2024 he published The Great Australian Science Book.
+In 2024, he published The Great Australian Science Book.